suxai/you-get--GUI/README.md

 Saving Me at the zoo.en.srt ...
 Done.
 ```

-And here's why you might want to use it:

-* You enjoyed something on the Internet, and just want to download them for your own pleasure.
-* You watch your favorite videos online from your computer, but you are prohibited from saving them.
-You feel that you have no control over your own computer.
-(And it's not how an open Web is supposed to work.)
-* You want to get rid of any closed-source technology or proprietary JavaScript code, and disallow things like Flash running on your computer.
-* You are an adherent of hacker culture and free software.

-What `you-get` can do for you:

-* Download videos / audios from popular websites such as YouTube, Youku, Niconico, and a bunch more.
-(See the [full list of supported sites](#supported-sites))
-* Stream an online video in your media player.
-No web browser, no more ads.
-* Download images (of interest) by scraping a web page.
-* Download arbitrary non-HTML contents, i.e., binary files.

 Interested?
 [Install it](#installation) now and [get started by examples](#getting-started).

 Are you a Python programmer?
 Then check out [the source](https://github.com/soimort/you-get) and fork it!